 What is a Celebrant and Why should I care?

-You can have a civil or a religious ceremony.
+You can have a civil or religious ceremony.

 Can I marry anywhere in Australia?

 Yes, you can marry almost anywhere.
-On a yacht, in a park, at the beach and in a church.
-I bet you could even get married under water if you wanted.
+On a yacht, in a park, on the beach and in a church.

 Just make sure you get an authorized celebrant.